mol and mol2

 for alanine). - Residue Sequence Number: The position of the residue in the sequence.

-- Occupancy: The fraction of the molecule present at this position.
-This is a crystallographic parameter NOT used by Qbics.
+- Occupancy: The fraction of the molecule present at this position (a crystallographic parameter not used by Qbics).

-- Temperature Factor (B-factor): Indicates the atomic displacement or mobility.
-This is a crystallographic parameter NOT used by Qbics.
+- Temperature Factor (B-factor): Indicates atomic displacement or mobility (also not used by Qbics).

 - Element Symbol: The chemical element symbol.